-As discussed in Section 5.5, Synergy receives no compensation from the market when prices are negative.
+As discussed in Section 4.4, Synergy receives no compensation when prices are negative.
 The margin values are adjusted to enable Synergy to recover the cost it incurs when prices are negative, during intervals when the balancing price is positive.

-AEMO can contract with providers other than Synergy for spinning reserve or load rejection reserve where they have lower costs than Synergy.
-AEMO currently has two contracts for spinning reserve.
 Other providers of spinning reserve receive compensation based on their contracted cost.
 AEMO's spinning reserve contracts apply pricing at a discount to the margin values to ensure the contracted values are lower than Synergy's prices.